 - What is bloating?
-What does bloating "feeling bloated" mean?
+What does "feeling bloated" mean?

-- What are common causes of "stomach" bloating?
+- What are 21 common causes of abdominal bloating?

-- Natural and home remedies for relief of bloating and gas
+- 15 natural and home remedies for bloating and gas relief

-- What are the more serious causes of stomach or belly bloating?
+- What are 10 more serious causes of bloating?

 - When should I call a doctor if I am very bloated and have belly pain?

 What is bloating?
-What does bloating "feeling bloated" mean?
+What does "feeling bloated" mean?

 Why am I so bloated?
 Abdominal bloating or "feeling bloated" is a very frequent and familiar symptom most people have experienced at some time in their lives.
 There are many reasons you may feel bloated.
 Most causes are simple, harmless, and easily treatable with over-the-counter or home remedies.
 Very rarely, abdominal bloating is caused by something more serious, leading to a rapid worsening of uncomfortable symptoms.